OSU point guard Greene out for the season - NewsBreak

 COLUMBUS, Ohio (WCMH) — Ohio State point guard and Pickerington native Madison Greene is out for the rest of the season with a knee injury.

 Greene missed all of last season after having surgery before the season began.
-She returned this year and started working her way back into the starting lineup.Valley businesses preparing for New Year’s launch of sports betting in Ohio
+She returned this year and started working her way back into the starting lineup.39 gun violence homicides; NAACP offers mentorship as a solution

 On Dec.
 20, in a win against South Florida, Greene went down clutching her knee in the fourth quarter.
 She did not return to the game and on Wednesday, the university confirmed the season-ending injury.
 It is unclear if it is the same knee as last year’s injury.